 Hidden Oasis Trail (between Jebel Jais & Wadi of Giants)

-A short hike from another side of Jebel Jais, this trail will surprise you with a hidden oasis below right before the trail of Wadi of Giants.
-Interested to do this trail?
-Check out this guide below!
+A short hike from Jebel Jais, this trail will surprise you with a hidden oasis below right before the trail of Wadi of Giants.
+Short and sweet and with a different view, look no further!

 • Difficulty Level (own opinion): 1 out of 5

 As I always mention about hiking in UAE, jump-offs or trailheads are not usually accessible by public transportation.
 Hence I do not include an option of public transportation anymore.
-However, you will find the coordinates of the parking location and the trailhead below for your reference.
+However, here are the coordinates of the parking location and the trailhead below for your reference.

-Parking Location: This is the coordinates of the viewing deck near the trailhead.
-It gets full on weekends and holidays so plan your hike accordingly.
+The parking gets full on weekends and holidays so plan your hike early and accordingly.

 This particular post is a backtrack trail which means you will start and finish your hike at the same trailhead.
-So to get out of the trail is hiking back up to the trailhead in Jebel Jais.
+So to get out of the trail is to hike back up to the trailhead in Jebel Jais.
 From there, drive back to Dubai as how you came earlier.

-The parking location and the viewing deck has a public washroom but there are no food trucks nearby.
-So I recommend you to bring ready-to-eat food to avoid the hassle of looking for food before your hike.
+The parking location and the viewing deck have a public washroom but there are no food trucks nearby.
+Make sure to bring enough snacks and water before your hike.

-Once you are near the zipline station, the trail is very easy (and mostly flat) but exposed to the sun.
-You will then have an eye-level view of the zigzag road of Jebel Jais from another angle which you don’t really get anywhere.
+The trail is easy and mostly flat but exposed to the sun.
+You will also be rewarded with an eye-level view of the zigzag road of Jebel Jais from another angle as you walk further ahead.

 Jebel Jais View